 Juno Ooi conducted a ‘psychogeographic tour’ into the pulsating heart of Penang’s futurism – KOMTAR tower.
 Her literary background supplied us with a reading of Penang’s brush with modernism – its ambition and foibles – as well as the possible world-building narratives that can help us make sense of an arcade in the postmodern age.

-The exercise of getting team members to lead each of the site visits above was intended to be a creative one.
-Though central goal was to survey a diverse range of built environment to prospect the ecology of a port city and its many historical layers, we felt that doing this group exercise encouraged us to think of a site as an area that exists or existed amongst others.
+The group exercise of getting team members to lead each of the site visits above was intended to be a creative one.
+Though central goal was to survey a diverse range of built environment, to prospect the ecology of a port city and to discover its many historical layers, we felt that doing this group exercise also encouraged us to think of a site as an area that exists or existed amongst others.
 Thinking of site and space this generously requires imagination on our part as scholars.
 Needless to say, it’s also a bonding activity all rolled into one.

 A week before we came together in Penang, team members were asked to do preliminary research on their chosen site with the idea that when we conduct our field trip, the team member who selected the site would also be the main guide to provide everyone else with an overview of why the site is a subject of interest.
-This was a means to also draw on the expertise of each participant, allowing us a window into the presenter’s academic background so that we begin to appreciate the strengths and values that each discipline brings to the conversation about site and space.
+This drew on the expertise of each participant, providing us a window into the presenter’s academic background so that we begin to appreciate the strengths and values that each discipline brings to the conversation about site and space.